-The Company has established a policy setting out the requirement to carry out an Own Risk and Solvency Assessment (ORSA).
+A policy setting out the parameters to satisfy the requirement to carry out an Own Risk and Solvency Assessment (ORSA) was established at Group level and adopted by the Company.
 The purpose of the policy is to ensure that all material risks faced by the Company are appropriately assessed and the level of capital required in managing these risks, or other risk mitigation measures, are determined and put in place.
 The ORSA provides the Board and Management with a thorough understanding of the Company's risk profile and provides the information needed to make appropriate decisions.